antonym/autobench/README.md

 Modify `env_vars.yml` to reflect that updated test: `local/primarybench-1.0.0` (pts/compress-gzip was the original example given)

 If you run `ansible-playbook -i localhost bench.yml` again on the client, it should update things and kick off a new test.
 Ultimately it creates `start_benchmarks.sh` in the /root of the client machine, so you can edit and adjust that file as needed to rerun tests instead of running the ansible.

+## Results
+Once results are successfully uploaded, you can load Phoromatic click the results at the top, and select the various runs and compare them together.
+It may take a few seconds for the results to load after hitting compare.